 By stating its clear policy in this Statement and by ensuring its staff’s awareness of modern slavery as a result of the training described above, the Fidelis Group is able to effectively mitigate against the risk of slavery and human trafficking within the context of its limited supply chain.
 In addition to staff awareness when engaging suppliers, the adoption of the Fidelis Group’s Anti-Slavery and Human Trafficking policy in its material service contracts is effective in placing a contractual obligation on Fidelis’ counterparties.
-The effectiveness of the steps to introduce a clause to refuse claims under cargo insurance cover where the goods may have been produced as a result of modern slavery is not yet implemented but progress will be actively sought and monitored.
+The effectiveness of the steps to introduce a clause to marine cargo insurance contracts making payment of claims conditional upon insureds meeting their obligations under the existing Trade legislations, whilst not yet implemented, shall be actively monitored.

 Richard Brindle, Group Chief Executive Officer